 If you want to spend your money and time wisely, check into optimization.
 It's worth the effort.

 Convert It! by Michael Brown.

 This is another classic.
 It covers step by step how to convert.
-You might say it's kinda old, but in its defense, some things don't change all that much, right?
+You might say it's kinda old, but some things don't change all that much, right?

 Electro Automotive, one of the best-known sellers of conversion kits and parts in the United States, includes a copy of this book with every kit purchased.